Comfort and Joy (1984 film): Production

 Forsyth originally had an idea for a film about a local DJ.
 He said "When local stations like Radio Clyde started, it was the first time we had the phenomenon of the local celebrity, famous in a radius of 10 miles, who would open supermarkets in Drumchapel.
 It was new to Scotland and it was soulful, a guy in his little pod broadcasting to a city in the middle of the night.
 It gave people a sense of local identity when they heard people on the radio who talked like them."

 Forsyth felt he did not have enough for a film, so he added a love story.
 He needed more, when Peter Capaldi, who came from an ice cream family, told him stories of the ice cream war.
 "But the way he was telling it, the rivalry was simply over who had the best ice cream," said Forsyth.

 “The whole tenor of the film was fluffiness and silliness because that’s what local radio was," said Forsyth.
 "While the real ice-cream wars in Glasgow were about territories for offloading drugs – they weren’t getting antsy about someone else’s ice cream tasting better – the film was a metaphor for the empty-headed niceness of local radio.”

 Forsyth was able to raise money to make the film on the basis of his success with Local Hero.
 "Local Hero created the impression that my films make money, because it got a lot of coverage and a fair amount of people went to see it.
 So, in that sense, it made it a bit easier for me to raise money for the next film."

 The film was announced in 1983 by Verity Lambert as part of a slate of movies by EMI, the others including Dreamchild, Morons from Outer Space and Slayground.
+(EMI had turned down Local Hero.)
 Forsyth said the film was about a man getting a "second adolescence".